 In practice, this means that experienced telescope users have learned to manage their expectations.
 For instance, they know that a view of the say, the Ring Nebula (M57) in Lyra through their 10 or even 12-inch aperture instruments can never look like an image of the same object taken by the Hubble Space Telescope.
 But because they know what it looks like, they can mentally fill in the gaps, so to speak.

 5) One more thing…

 We hope that none of the above will discourage you from eventually buying, and enjoying a high quality telescope.
 Until you arrive at that point, we recommend that you first get to know the sky with a pair of good quality binoculars.
 However, all binoculars are not created equal, and some are better suited to stargazing than others are.
 Therefore, it is important to research the topic thoroughly before you buy a pair.

 Bear in mind that if a particular instrument is a lot cheaper than comparable models, there is a reason why it is cheaper.
 That reason usually involves poor optics that are either not coated, or are poorly aligned.
 Other potential problems involve poorly evacuated (or completely un-evacuated) instruments that can cause the inside surfaces of lenses and prisms to dew up when the temperature inside the instrument changes.

 Play it safe, and never buy an optical instrument from a department store.
-Instead, only deal with reputable and recognized manufacturers, such as Orion Telescopes & Binoculars.
+Instead, only deal with reputable and recognized manufacturers.
 Such a vendor will answer all your questions honestly, and give you an instrument that suits not only your needs, but your pocket as well.